MatthewCarse/evolve/README.md

 ### Outputs
 - `datasetGet.py` produces training_seqs.txt, validation_seqs.txt, testing_seqs.txt, training_groupings.txt, validation_groupings.txt, testing_groupings.txt or all_seqs.txt, all_groupings.txt depending on preparation mode
 - `evolve.py` produces an HTML interactive _Plotly_ graph of each chromosome model of each genetic algorithm generation by fitness, with the ids and fitness as annotation.
 The program also produces a confusion matrix and ROC curve if using cross-validation or two confusion matrices if using held-out data
+- paste the raw HTML from the Sample Outputs folder into an (online) HTML viewer if the graphs do not automatically load